Everything You Need to Know About Rubber Tree Plants Including Origins, Symbolism, and How-to-Grow

 Rubber tree plants, or Ficus elastica, are an attractive and low-maintenance option for indoor plant lovers.
 The tree’s vibrant and leathery leaves add a bold pop to any indoor space, and it grows large for those looking for a plant that makes a statement.
 If you seek a gorgeous tropical tree with easy-care needs, the rubber tree is an excellent choice.
 Read on to learn everything you need to know about growing and caring for your new rubber tree plant.
 Below, we’ll dive into everything from the plant’s origins and history to how to keep it pest-free and happy for years to come.
 Our rubber tree plant guide will cover:

-- The Most Popular Rubber Tree Plant Varieties
+- Most Popular Varieties to Grow at Home

 - Rubber Tree Plant Uses

 - Rubber Tree Plants – Meanings & Symbolism

 - How to Grow Rubber Tree Plants at Home